Stoltz History, Family Crest & Coats of Arms

-Stoltz Settlers in the United States in the 18th Century
+Stoltz Settlers in United States in the 18th Century

 - Jost Stoltz, who arrived in Philadelphia in 1725

-- Henrich Stoltz came to Philadelphia in 1734
+- Henrich Stoltz, who settled in Philadelphia in 1734

-Stoltz Settlers in the United States in the 19th Century
+Stoltz Settlers in United States in the 19th Century

-Stoltz Settlers in the United States in the 20th Century
+Stoltz Settlers in United States in the 20th Century

 - Andreas Stoltz, aged 30, who landed in America from Granitz, Hungary, in 1909

-- Anna Stoltz, aged 37, who emigrated to the United States from Bakangzaw, Hungary, in 1911
+- Anna Stoltz, aged 37, who immigrated to the United States from Bakangzaw, Hungary, in 1911

-- Edward Stoltz, aged 34, who emigrated to America from Arlan, Austria, in 1912
+- Edward Stoltz, aged 34, who immigrated to America from Arlan, Austria, in 1912

 - Aruned J. Stoltz, aged 23, who settled in America, in 1919